stanislavNemch/03-react-movies/README.md

 # Movie Search with The Movie DB API

 This project is an educational web application for searching movies, built with **React** and **TypeScript**.
 It allows users to search for movies by keyword, view results as a grid of posters, and get detailed information about each movie in a modal window.

+It also features the ability to **load additional pages** of movies if the search results are extensive, improving the user experience with large amounts of data.

 The application interacts with the public API of [The Movie Database (TMDB)](https://www.themoviedb.org/).